wavim/crappy-calculator/README.md

 (functions) and binary operators (functions).

-The calculator logic is implemented with a tokenizer (lexer), a LL parser and an evaluator, all written by me ad hoc without the help of generator tools.
+The calculator logic is implemented with a tokenizer (lexer), a LL parser and an evaluator, without the help of generator tools.

+> It is worth noting that I had no prior knowledge on parsing theory when I
+> wrote this, this is completely written from scratch.

 - The tokenizer is responsible for lexing the input string into lexical tokens with a Deterministic Pushdown Automaton (basically, with a stack/lookbehind).